iamenderst/ansible-tutorial/tutorial/ansible_project.md

 # Setting up your Project

-## Setting up your bare git repo
+## Setting up bare git repo

-* Create empty Git repository for your project under *ansible_tutorial*
+* Create empty Git repository for your project under *demo*

 ```
- $ cd ansible_tutorial
+ $ cd demo
  $ git init .
 ```

-* *ansible tutorial* is the directory which contains your *Vagrantfile* which at this point should like as follows:
+* *demos* is the directory which contains your *Vagrantfile* which at this point should like as follows:

 ```
 # -*- mode: ruby -*-